-New York’s new law legalizing cannabis for recreational use has been one of the most progressive in America.
+New York marijuana legalization is here.
+And this new law legalizing cannabis for recreational use has been one of the most progressive in America!

 The amended Marijuana Regulation and Taxation Act (MRTA) will encourage people who have been negatively impacted by cannabis prohibition to participate in the adult-use market.
 The law also expands the state’s existing medical cannabis program, allows home grows, and establishes an Office of Cannabis Management that will create and implement regulations for the adult-use program.